prashnts/closure-compiler-brunch/README.md

 ## closure-compiler-brunch
 Adds [Closure Compiler JS](https://github.com/google/closure-compiler-js) support to [brunch](http://brunch.io).

-The Closure Compiler tool can produce highly optimized JavaScript code by static analysi, dead code removal and minification.
+The Closure Compiler tool can produce highly optimized JavaScript code by static analysis, dead code removal and minification.

 This plugin leverages the JavaScript implementation of Closure Compiler, hence _Java is not required_.